aleksandracodes/CI_PP5_Snapfood/README.md

 - Site logo was created with [Fiverr Logo Maker](https://www.fiverr.com/logo-maker/brief/logo_name?brief_id=0d212c49-2416-401d-99a5-780b9b233ff7)
 - Upload image icon taken from [here](https://static.thenounproject.com/png/741679-200.png) combining [this](https://cdn-icons-png.flaticon.com/512/80/80320.png) image using Paint
 - Admin user avatar found [here](https://us.123rf.com/450wm/yupiramos/yupiramos1704/yupiramos170412377/75993207-businesswoman-avatar-character-icon-vector-illustration-design.jpg?ver=6)
+- A majority of food photographs added as posts were found via Google Search Engine or added directly by each user testing the app.
+Due to extensive testing of this app, I'm not able to provide the sources of all of the pictures found via search engine.
+As this application was created for the education purpose only, please do not repost the images without crediting the source.

+### Code

+### Acknowledgements